 Need help or advice?
 If you cannot get the information you need from your advisor, program director or department chair (click here for a list), the Graduate School staff can answer questions and help you to determine what your next steps will be.
 Contact the Graduate School (828-262-2130) or if you are in Boone, stop in at our office (232 John E. Thomas Building).

-If you prefer to talk to someone else, the Dean of Students, JJ Brown, is available to help graduate students with questions and concerns as well.
+If you prefer to talk to someone else, the Dean of Students, Jonathon Hyde, is available to help graduate students with questions and concerns as well.

 Below is a list of situations students sometimes need help with: